 Step 2: Get Early Assistance

-For projects with complicated building or fire code issues that need additional assistance, customers may request a preliminary Life Safety meeting, see the Preliminary Meeting Request Packet - Life Safety for additional information.
+For projects with complicated building or fire code issues that need additional assistance, customers may request a preliminary Life Safety meeting.

 Step 3: What you need for a commercial alteration - tenant improvement building permit (submittal standards)

-The submittal guidelines in the required applications and forms provide a detailed list on what needs to be provided.
+The submittal guidelines in the required applications and forms provide a detailed list on what needs to be provided with the application.

 As part of the review process, a complete submittal is required which includes a completed building permit application, life safety completeness checklist for commercial permits, a Shell TI Acknowledgement statement, architectural, structural, electrical, mechanical, plumbing and landscape drawings.